Information provided includes course descriptions by subject only.

 526-198 Radiography Clinical 6

-This final clinical course requires students to integrate and apply all knowledge learned in previous courses to the production of high quality images in the clinical setting with minimal direct and primarily indirect supervision.
+The final radiography clinical course requires students to integrate and apply all knowledge learned in previous courses to the production of high-quality images in the clinical setting primarily under indirect supervision.
 Students apply radiation protection and standard precautions in the production of images in a health care setting while adhering to legal and ethical guidelines.
 Students are encouraged to demonstrate independent judgment in the performance of clinical competencies.

 526-199 Radiography Clinical 4

-This fourth level clinical course prepares radiography students to perform radiologic procedures on patients.
-The student transitions from direct to indirect supervision as competency performance increases.
+The fourth clinical radiography marks the first as second year students and continues the process of student performance on radiologic procedures on patients.
+There is continued transition from amounts direct and indirect supervision as competency performance increases.
 Students apply radiation protection and standard precautions in the production of radiographic images in a health care setting while adhering to legal and ethical guidelines.
 Students are encouraged to demonstrate independent judgment in the performance of clinical competencies.

 526-205 DMS Vascular 1